Writing Input Guide

 Option 1.
 Using Google Chrome's Input Tools

-A quick and easy solution for loading a web-based virtual keyboard if you are using the Google chrome browser.
+A quick and easy solution for loading a web-based virtual keyboard if you are using the Google Chrome browser.
 Please follow the steps on this page.

 Option 2.
 Computer's Built-In Virtual Keyboard